Kmvucd/sciprog_24/README.md

 It contains the README.md file and general documentation.

-### Practical Branches: Each practicals has its own branch, labeled as practical<number>.
+### Practical Branches:

+Each practicals has its own branch, labeled as practical<number>.
 These branches contain the source code files for each specific practicals, coded in C language.
 A README.md file detailing how to compile, run, and verify the code.

-For example:
+For example: Practical-3

-practical-3

-README.md (Descriptions and Instructions of questions for practical 2) main.c (Code for practicals 2)
+README.md (Descriptions and Instructions of questions for practical 2) main.c (Code for practical 2)

 ### How to Run Each Practical: